isabella232/kendo-react-animation/docs/slide/api.md

 ### componentDidSlideIn

-Called when a component is added to an existing Slide component and the animation is finished.
+Called when a component is added to an existing Slide component and the animation is now finished.

-## Decorate Class Names
+## Style the Appearance

 #### className `String`